emigiusto/petstore-react-demo/README.md

 Pet Store will be online at http://localhost:3000/

 <br>
-NOTE: "client" folder is the old frontend client, not in use anymore
+NOTE: "client" folder is the old frontend client, not in use anymore.
-	"react-client" is the current one
+<br>	"react-client" is the current one
 <br>